Where are they now? Rashford’s team-mates from his last Man Utd U21 game

 He even broke into the Dutch senior squad way back in 2017, aged 19, but has found it harder to get minutes at United.

-Loan spells at Crystal Palace and Fulham were nothing to write home about, but United triggered a one-year contract extension in April 2020, tying him to the club until next summer.
+Loan spells at Crystal Palace and Fulham were nothing to write home about, but United triggered a one-year contract extension in April 2020 before subsequently selling him to Bayer Leverkusen in January.

 Joe Riley (LB)